BAMC Advanced Documentation

 end-javascript |

-Instructs the parser that the end of a JavaScript code block was
+Instructs the parser that the end of a JavaScript code block

 |